Trelech (electoral ward)

-Trelech is the name of an electoral ward for Carmarthenshire County Council in Carmarthenshire, Wales.
+Trelech is an electoral ward for Carmarthenshire County Council in Carmarthenshire, Wales.
 It is represented by one county councillor.

 Description

 As well as the community of Trelech, the ward also covers the neighbouring communities of Abernant, Llanwinio, Meidrim and Newchurch and Merthyr.
 It includes the villages and settlements of Abernant, Blaenwaun, Cwmbach, Drefach, Felin-pandy, Gellywen, Llanwinio, Merthyr, Pen-y-bont, Talog and Trelech.
 The population of this ward at the 2011 census was 2,072.

 A 2019 boundary review by the Local Government Boundary Commission for Wales recommended the Newchurch and Merthyr community be added to the Trelech ward.
 Newchurch and Merthyr had previously been part of the neighbouring Cynwyl Elfed ward.
 The change was to take effect from the May 2022 local elections.

 Representation

 Trelech has been an electoral ward to Carmarthenshire County Council since 1995, represented by one county councillor.

 Elections

 No elections took place in 1995, 1999 or 2004 because only one candidate stood for the ward, William David (Dai) Thomas, standing as an Independent.